top of page

 Woodturning offers a unique opportunity to work with your hands, transforming raw wood into beautiful, functional pieces.
 However, before diving in, it’s essential to build a solid foundation of knowledge and skills.
 Rushing into purchasing equipment and tools without proper guidance can lead to frustration, wasted resources and a big hole in your pocket; especially if you chose poorly and have to buy the same type machines or tools a second time.

-Here, I’ll take you through the rich history of woodturning, various learning options available in Ireland, and how my tuition classes can help you begin your woodturning journey with confidence.
+Below, I’ll briefly take you through the rich history of woodturning, various learning options available in Ireland, and how my tuition classes can help you begin your woodturning journey with confidence.
+Woodturning in Ireland is always growing, make sure you are part of the scene!

 Woodturning History in Ireland